 By default, though, when you create a collection and add products to it, you also generate a canonicalized product collection URL like what happens on Jurlique:

-Within the Shopify system, you’re limited to editing the final part of the URL, the product name, which is derived from the page title.
+Within the Shopify system, you’re limited to editing URL handles, like the product or collection name, which is derived from the page title.
+However, you can also choose whether to link to products using collection-based or default product URLs.

 How to change a Product URL structure on Shopify?

-1. From your admin panel, go to Sales Channels > Online Store > Themes:
+- From your admin panel, go to Sales Channels > Online Store > Themes.

 How to change a Product URL handle?